davs3275/sbs/med/collier.md

 people will not let you, why then, give life the slip, but by no means make a misfortune of it.
-If the room smokes I leave it, and there is an end, for why should one be concerned at the matter ?
+If the room smokes I leave it, and there is an end, for why should one be concerned at the matter?
 However, as long as nothing of this kind drives me out, I stay, behave as a free man, and do what I have a mind to
 ;